 After carrying out this process, you’ll know whether you have the availability to take on new projects or clients.
 Then, with a capacity planning template, you can make a data-driven decision on whether to hire more people or allocate more resources.

 A bottleneck is a work stage within the project lifecycle that holds up subsequent tasks.
-Unfortunately, it’s the worse nightmare of most project managers because of its capability to reduce the pace of the project or even halt the project completely.
+It’s the worst nightmare for most project managers because it can slow or stop the project.

 Bottlenecks are a result of any of the following:

 A capacity plan arms you with just what you need to tackle bottlenecks heads-on.
-How?
-It makes it possible to spot the bottleneck early on.
-With this process, you can see where these problems might arise and create a plan to prevent them.
+It makes it possible to spot the bottleneck early on and see where problems might arise in order to create a plan to prevent them.

 Capacity planning strategies